adam-maj/deep-learning/README.md

 > [!IMPORTANT]
 >
-> All the topics covered in this repository are listed below.
-Each one links to the folder where the topic is covered.
+> All the topics covered in this repository are linked below.
 >
-> In each folder, you'll find a copy of the relevant papers (`.pdf` files), along with my own breakdown of intuitions, math, impact, and my implementation when relevant (all in the `.ipynb` file).
+> In the folder for each topic, you'll find a copy of the relevant papers (`.pdf` files), along with my own breakdown of intuitions, math, impact, and my implementation when relevant (all in the `.ipynb` file).

 **1. Deep Neural Networks**